SofianM17/The80sSpot/README.md

 An example of a project developed using CSS3, HTML5, and some JavaScript.

 ## Key features:
-  - channel-switching by using an animated channel knob
+  - Channel-switching by using an animated channel knob
-  - title of the content being played on the television is displayed to the user
+  - The title of the content currently being played on the television is displayed to the user
   -  the television can be powered on or off at any time

 ## Instructions